 It is no less important for the lawyers to prepare the opposite case.
 Do your homework, awake your inner Sherlock Holmes, use your reasoning ability – the lingo is endless.
 I hope your opponent is easier to understand than a woman.
 My favourite is to do the 5LF of the opponents alongside with mine.

 As Hemingway said – “Before you act, listen.
-Before you react, think”, don’t make assumptions, be aware of your own preconceptions and biases.
+Before you react, think”, don’t assume, be aware of your own preconceptions and biases.
 You can always probe your opponents – Ask “What if…?”

 Now, this is the art of letting someone have it your way, or shall we say Diplomacy.